yunsii/cf-worker-status-page-pro/README.md

 You can use GitHub Actions to deploy on your own.

 1. Click the button and follow the instructions, you should end up with a clone of this repository
-2. Navigate to your new **GitHub repository &gt; Settings &gt; Secrets and variables &gt; Actions** and add the following secrets:
+2. Navigate to your new **GitHub repository > Settings > Secrets and variables > Actions** and add the following secrets:

    ```yaml
    - Name: CLOUDFLARE_API_TOKEN